We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 Video Player Options

 Create and manage podcasting feeds for specific categories.
-If you’re planning on having multiple podcasts on one site, but haven’t started, use this feature to set up individual feeds for them.
+Use this feature to set up individual feeds for each of your podcasts if you haven’t started yet.

 Create and manage podcasting feeds for specific taxonomies.
-This is an advanced podcasting option and isn’t recommended unless you’re certain that you know what you’re doing.
+Please note that this is an advanced feature that should only be used if you are certain about what you’re doing.

 Create and manage podcasting feeds for specific post types.
-This is an advanced podcasting option and isn’t recommended unless you know what you’re doing for sure.
+This is an advanced feature that should only be used if you are confident in your abilities.

 PowerPress Playlist Player